rijarobinson/tournament/README.md

 Feel free to modify your copy of *tournament.py* and run *tournament_test.py* to see how this affects the outcomes of the test.
 You can use print statements within *tournament.py* to troubleshoot your code.

 Stubs and test file were provided by [Udacity](http://www.Udacity.com).
 Additional instruction on Back End Development is available by signing up for a class on their site.
 Additional enhancements by Marija Robinson.

-The implemented project can be accessed at [http://animal-stories.appspot.com/blog](animal-stories.appspot.com).

 I welcome any feedback on this project at marija@springmail.com.